 Earlier this year President Obama asked Congress for $1Billion in funding to address the opioid epidemic and prescription and heroin abuse.
 Shockingly, more Americans die every day from drug overdoses than they do in motor vehicle crashes.
 With recent Pop Icons like Prince dying from the deadly disease of drug addiction, America can no long turn a blind eye to the problem at its doorstep.
 Nearly 10 million Americans used prescription opioids for nonmedical use in 2012.
 The National Institutes of Health reported Wednesday that abuse of prescription opioid painkillers in the U.S. has doubled in 10 years.

-Injected, smoked or snorted, heroin reaches the brain through the bloodstream.
+Injected, smoked or snorted, the opioid drug heroin reaches the brain through the bloodstream.
 Once there it connects with the opioid receptors which produces the high feeling.
 Addiction occurs when the users of the heroin drug repeatedly uses it.
 The users brain is high jacked by heroin.
 It becomes physically and mentally depended on the drug.
 In addition, the users need more and more of the drug to achieve the same high.

 With repeated use, the dangers of an overdose become more real.
 The opioid epidemic in America is devastating, but actions can be taken to stop the epidemic.
 September is National Recovery Month.
 Here in Austin, TX organizations are holding events to honor and supports those effected by addiction.